Why Sales Recruiting Really Matters in B2B

 A company is only as strong as the sales team it develops.
 That’s especially true for the B2B industry.
 B2B sales involve more than just getting leads for people; It requires representatives to get leads for other businesses, which is an entirely different ball game.
 Depending on your product, there could be a limited capacity for outreach, as well as the issue of reputation among your peers.

 Despite the pressure, some firms are better than others at pushing B2B sales.
 What is the secret to their success?
-It is possible to get a slight edge by using certain software or by paying a premium, but the best teams focus on the core of their operation: their people.
+Better business development strategies?
+Better sales processes?
+It is possible to get a slight edge by using certain software or by paying a premium, but the best teams focus on the core of their operation: their sales people.

-Below are some tips on how find the best B2B sales reps for your business.
+Below are some tips on how to find the best B2B sales reps for your business.

 According to a study by the Corporate Executive Board (now Gartner), in order to hire the best sales leads, you need to look into factors that may not be obvious on a résumé.